Scalingo/documentation/_posts/internals/2014-11-25-container-management.md

 environment variable.
 Your application has to listen on this port in order to receive request.
-Once the application has been started, the container scheduler will try to connect to your application on the port defined previously during 60 seconds.
+Once the application has been started, the container scheduler will try to connect to your application on the port defined previously during **60 seconds**.
 Once a TCP connection is accepted by your container, we consider the container ready to get requests.
 Otherwise, the operation is aborted with a [Boot Timeout Error]({% post_url 2014-08-26-start-error %}):